 When you undergo an audit, whether for CMMC or another federal or DoD security framework, you may complete what’s known as a Plan of Action and Milestones (POA&M).
-This report is essentially a report stating what still needs to happen to guarantee compliance.
+This report essentially states what still needs to happen to guarantee compliance.

 Different frameworks will call for various POA&M reports, but most of these will contain very similar elements.
 These elements include:

 - Security Weaknesses and Compliance Gaps: The core of the POA&M includes the security gaps your infrastructure has, either as an objective measure of your security capabilities or against compliance requirements.
-What security controls are you missing, what configurations aren’t up to snuff, and what policies and procedures are not in a place that keeps you from full compliance.
+What security controls are you missing, what configurations aren’t up to snuff, and what policies and procedures are not in place that keep you from full compliance?

 - Proposed Mitigation Procedures: A plan for remediating these gaps.
 This plan should include concrete steps taken to fix the problem, aligning the issue with compliance standards and the timeframe expected to fix the problem.
 Some POA&M reports will necessarily expect you to provide a timeframe that fits compliance frameworks.

-- Costs: Listings of costs for remediation, including time, work hours, money and additional steps taken if resources aren’t immediately available.
+- Costs: Listing costs for remediation, including time, work hours, money and additional steps taken if resources aren’t immediately available.

 Several NIST publications, including NIST SP 800-115 and NIST 800-53 define POA&M reports, and these definitions are used in compliance standards like FedRAMP and CMMC.
-In some, like FedRAMP, a POA&M can stand in as part of the authorization process… suppose your organization completes an audit and your 3PAO determines that you will achieve compliance upon completing certain tasks within a certain timeframe.
-In that case, the FedRAMP governing body can authorize you on the condition that you satisfy the requirements in the POA&M.
+In some, like FedRAMP, a POA&M can stand in as part of the authorization process… suppose your organization completes an audit and your 3PAO determines that you will achieve compliance upon completing specific tasks within a certain timeframe.
+In that case, the FedRAMP governing body can authorize you to satisfy the requirements in the POA&M.

 How are POA&Ms Used in CMMC Certification?

-The use of a POA&M report in CMMC is a little confusing, in part because of the language of CMMC version 1.
+The use of a POA&M report in CMMC is a little confusing, partly because of the language of CMMC version 1.

-In order to complete a CMMC audit, the audited organization must complete a POA&M if any of their systems don’t meet CMMC requirements.
-However, another section of CMMC states that upon certification, the organization must have implemented all practices and processes at the time of assessment.
+To complete a CMMC audit, the audited organization must complete a POA&M if any of their systems don’t meet CMMC requirements.
+However, another section of CMMC states that upon certification, the organization must have implemented all practices and processes at the assessment time.